Center for Advancement of the Sciences and Technology (CAST Magnet Program)Celebrating 23 years of Student Success! 1993 - 2017

 Magnet bus stop locations may require that parents drive their children to and from the stop.

 All students in our magnet program take the following elective courses each year:

-One Technology Elective per year:Computer Applications- A course sequence that solidifies the students keyboarding skills, focuses on Office applications, Adobe Creative Suite, networking, programming skills, internet safety and ethical use of technology, all with an inquiry and design thinking perspective.Digital Art and Design – Students produce still and/or animated images through the single or combined use of computers, digital cameras, scanners and traditional media formats.Band – Band and Music Education integrating music software such as Garageband, Sibelius, and Alfred's Essential Theory, to enhance each student's overall learning and musical experience.Introduction to Information Technology – A high school credit course (8th grade only) that focuses on an in-depth exploration of the advanced features of Microsoft Office; Includes online training component and an opportunity to earn a certification in Microsoft Office.Multimedia Production - An opportunity to home their interviewing and reporting skills as well as video editing and marketing, to produce the Falcon News Network daily morning news show and daily announcements channelProject Lead the Way's Gateway to Technology- Engineering - provides engineering and biomedical science curriculum for middle school students that challenges, inspires, and offers schools variety and flexibility.
+One Technology Elective per year:Computer Applications- A course sequence that solidifies the students keyboarding skills, focuses on Office applications, Adobe Creative Suite, networking, programming skills, internet safety and ethical use of technology, all with an inquiry and design thinking perspective.Digital Art and Design – Students produce still and/or animated images through the single or combined use of computers, digital cameras, scanners and traditional media formats.Band – Band and Music Education integrating music software such as Garageband, Sibelius, and Alfred's Essential Theory, to enhance each student's overall learning and musical experience.Digital Information Technology – A high school credit course (8th grade only) that focuses on an in-depth exploration of the advanced features of Microsoft Office; Includes online training component and an opportunity to earn a certification in Microsoft Office.Multimedia Production - An opportunity to home their interviewing and reporting skills as well as video editing and marketing, to produce the Falcon News Network daily morning news show and daily announcements channelProject Lead the Way's Gateway to Technology- Engineering - provides engineering and biomedical science curriculum for middle school students that challenges, inspires, and offers schools variety and flexibility.
 Students get rigorous and relevant experiences through activity-, project-, and problem-based learning.